Today's topic is siblings, in particular, how to shoot them (with a camera, people, geez.)

 For extremely active siblings, encouraging the competitive spirit can win you some great shots.
 Make sure your shutter is cranked up to 500 or so, make a little start & finish line, then let them race!
 Again and again and again.
 After a while, you can try asking them to hold hands while they run.
 Parents will also appreciate your effort to wear them out.

 Not to be overdone, but props definitely have their place with adding interest and engagement to a shoot with siblings.
-Things like kites, fun chairs to climb on, and books are always great incentives to play together.
+I'm not talking baskets and giant numbers to lean on a la school portrait days.
+Think more active props to encourage play and personality and don't take away from the aesthetic of a natural environment, like kites and books are always great incentives to play together.

 I know, it seems backwards.
-But this is great for when there are parents involved in the shots.
+But this is great especially when there are parents involved in the shots.
 Often, each sibling is trying to do his/her own thing in a separate spotlight and they have no interest in being close together.
-Give them a joint cause, though, like sneaking up to scare mom & dad or tangling them up with a tinsel for a Christmas shot, and you have a starting point for getting everyone together.
-Mischievousness can be cute in moderation ;-)
+Give them a joint cause, though, like sneaking up to scare mom & dad, and you have a starting point for getting everyone together.
+Alternately, just letting them explore something that isn't usually encouraged, such as poking the baby's ear, can be just enticing enough to refocus for an adorable shot.

 I remember one of my mom's most common phrases when growing up was,